Reviews You Can Rely On

 Everyone needs a quality first aid kit.
 Whether you never leave the house or you go out for multi-day treks deep into the mountains, you should be prepared for everything from typical cuts and scrapes to unforeseen medical emergencies.
 Choosing the best first aid kit allows front-country and backcountry users alike to better care for themselves and those around them.
 We hope you never need to use them, but if you can't prevent an accident, it's better to be prepared for one.
 Stay safe out there doing all of the things that you love to do!

 We take safety in the backcountry seriously, and being prepared for your outdoor adventures also helps make them more fun.
-While you're planning your next excursion, check out our reviews of the best backpacking tents and our favorite backpacking sleeping bags to help you rest easy.
+While you're planning your next excursion, check out our reviews of backpacking tents and our favorite backpacking sleeping bags to help you rest easy.
 Our backcountry experts have also tested the top-ranked backpacking water filters so you can safely pull water from that pristine – but potentially unclean – alpine stream.

 Ryan Huetter and Ben Applebaum-Bauch